benkitia/personal-site/content/writings/the-crucial-piece-missing-from-a-task-list-why.md

 ---
-title: "The crucial piece missing from a task list: why?"
+title: 'The piece missing from your task list: "why?"'
 categories:
     - life
     - productivity